emiago/gophone/README.md

 test "Please enter your PIN.
 Your answer is, 1234." = $CALLTRANSCRIPTION
 ```

-## Loadtesting with gophone
+## Load Testing

-**To ensure the continued development and maintenance of this project, this Feature is exposed for now only for supporters(sponzors) of this and other project development.
-If you are interested having this feature you can contact me on** [mail](mailto:emirfreelance91@gmail.com)
+**To ensure the continued development and maintenance of gophone, this feature is exposed only for supporters(sponsors) of this or other projects in repo.
+If you are interested having this feature you can contact me on** [mail](mailto:emirfreelance91@gmail.com) **and you will receive build**

 N Step based Load Test for your SIP + RTP media server